tex/vimpreviewpandoc/README.md

     custom writer to create a graphviz graphs from `dot` code blocks

- - base64 to encode pandoc output to be passable through DBUS
+ - base64 to encode pandoc output

+    - Konqueror

         - `DBUS` to control Konqueror
         - open `static/index.html` if not already opened
         - pass `pandoc` output to the Konqueror using `DBUS` call `org.kde.KHTMLPart.evalJS`

+    - Firefox

+        - `Remote Control` extension to control Firefox
+        - pass `pandoc` output to the Firefox using `Remote Control` (TCP socket, default parameters)

-        evaluate JavaScript function `setOutput(html)` where html is `base64` encoded output from `pandoc`
+        both browsers evaluate JavaScript function `setOutput(html)` where html is `base64` encoded output from `pandoc`

  - index.html is almost empty page with one `div` and `setOutput(html)` function